 The Fraud Examination Minor is attractive to students who wish to pursue a career in civil or criminal fraud investigation and white-collar crime investigations in the public or private sector.
-This minor provides students, particularly those in baccalaureate degree programs in Management, Finance, Legal Studies, Criminal Investigations and Criminal Justice: Law Enforcement Leadership, an opportunity to develop a degree concentration in fraud examination.
+This minor provides students, particularly those in baccalaureate degree programs in Management, Finance, Legal Studies, Criminal Investigations and Criminal

+Justice: Law Enforcement Leadership, an opportunity to develop a degree concentration in fraud examination.
 A minimum of 12 credit hours of the minor must be completed in courses offered at SUNY Canton.
 At least 9 credit hours must not be required courses in the student's major program.

-THE CONTENTE OF

-- Credits
+Credits

-ACCT 245Forensic Accounting
+ACCT 245Forensic Accounting3

-JUST 110 Criminal Law 3
+JUST 110 Criminal Law3

 JUST 485 Fraud Exam. and

-Investigation 3
+Investigation3

 SELECT THREE COURSES:

 ACCT 430Auditing 3

 BSAD 319 Professional Ethics OR

-JUST 314 Ethics in Criminal Justic e 3
+JUST 314 Ethics in Criminal Justice 3

 ECON 305 Economics of Crime 3

 FSMA 312 Financial Management 3

-FSMA 325 Financial Compliance of and
+FSMA 325 Financial Compliance

-Reg 3
+and Reg

-JUST 303 Investigative Interviews
+JUST 303 Investigative Interviews 3